Peterson’s Algorithm for Mutual Exclusion | Set 1 (Basic C implementation)

-Problem: Given 2 process i and j, you need to write a program that can guarantee mutual exclusion between the two without any additional hardware support.
+Problem: Given 2 processes i and j, you need to write a program that can guarantee mutual exclusion between the two without any additional hardware support.

 - Willingness to acquire lock.